In this article:

 If you're considering closing one of your credit cards because you don't use it anymore, think twice before contacting your card issuer.
 While it might seem like holding fewer credit cards could help your credit, losing the available credit limit on the closed account can increase your utilization rate, which can hurt credit scores.
 If you're considering closing a bank account, however, be assured that it will have no direct effect on your credit.
 Here's what to know about how closing an account can affect your credit.

 Why Closing a Credit Card Account Can Impact Your Credit

 Your credit utilization ratio, also called your balance-to-credit-limit ratio, is the second most important factor in credit scores.
 It measures how much of your available revolving credit you're using at any given time.
 The lower your utilization rate, the better for your scores.

-Your utilization rate is your balance-to-credit limit ratio.
-If you close one account and still have balances on other cards, those balances now make up a greater percentage of your total available credit limit.
-To calculate your utilization rate, divide the total of all your balances by the total of all your credit limits.
-Your balances should never be more than 30 percent of your credit limits.
+If you close a credit card account and still have balances on other cards, those balances will make up a greater percentage of your total available credit limit.
+To calculate your utilization ratio, divide the total of all your credit card balances by the total of all your credit card limits, then multiply by 100 to get a percentage.